Curriculum vitae

 Professor Perdicoyianni-Paleologou has also obtained:

-• a doctoral thesis of Latin Linguistics with a grade of highest distinction with the unanimous congratulations of the panel of academic examiners and with approval of the publication of the thesis as it is
+• A doctoral thesis of Latin Linguistics with a grade of highest distinction with the unanimous congratulations of the panel of academic examiners and with approval of the publication of the thesis as it is

-• a doctoral thesis of Classical Greek Philology with a grade of high distinction.
+• A doctoral thesis of Classical Greek Philology with a grade of high distinction.

-• a Master's of Classics with a grade of highest distinction.
+• A Master's of Classics with a grade of highest distinction.

-• a Master's of Linguistics with a grade of highest distinction.
+• A Master's of Linguistics with a grade of highest distinction.

 Professional Memberships